bosankus/PollingEngine/docs/ci-setup.md

-# CI and Release Setup Guide
+# [ARCHIVED] CI and Release Setup Guide

+Note: CI workflows and publishing configuration have been removed from this repository as part of a cleanup.
+This document is retained for reference only.
+Do not commit credentials or workflow files.

 Last updated: 2025-09-05